Momentor: Advancing Video Large Language Model with Fine-Grained Temporal Reasoning

 \subsection{Instruction Generation}

 We feed the information in the instance-event matrix into Vicuna \cite{vicuna}, an open-source text-based LLM, to generate instruction data.
 We design various types of instruction-following tasks to comprehensively train and evaluate Video-LLMs.
 We incorporate 5 tasks focusing on single segment understanding as well as 3 tasks that involve reasoning across multiple segments, as shown in Figure~\ref{fig:momentgen}.
 We utilize various prompts to guide Vicuna in generating instruction data for different tasks.
+Data from all 8 task types are used for instruction fine-tuning, while segment captioning data organized chronologically will be utilized for Grounded Event Sequence Modeling (Section~\ref{section:gesm}).
 Detailed task descriptions and prompts can be found in Appendix~\ref{section:task_formats} and \ref{section:prompts}.
 We select a substantial number of videos from YTTemporal-1B \cite{yttemporal1b} to build \texttt{Moment-10M}.
 Figure~\ref{fig:statistics} shows the distribution of each type of instruction data in \texttt{Moment-10M}.
 As shown in Table~\ref{tab:statistics}, \texttt{Moment-10M} comprises 10 million instruction data over 1.5 million segments and 451.5 thousand instance tracks.
 On average, each video contains 22.7 segments, which reflects the complexity of the event-sequences in the videos.
 We fine-tune \texttt{Momentor} on \texttt{Moment-10M}, enabling it to perform segment-level reasoning and localization.